udelcodes/udelcodes.github.io/crypto3.md

 This is my reminder to make a crossword puzzle for day 3.

+## The CRABS Won the Lottery!!

+The CRABS used their time-cycles to go back in time and buy a winning lottery ticket.
+They earned $51M last night in the New Jersey Powerball!
+To make matters worse, they are *determined* to soend all of it cracking our encryption schemes.

+## XOR

+With the CRABS spending $51M to crack our encryptions, the stakes are high.
+We have to get really good at encrypting our data.
+If we want to keep our data safe, we're going to have to use XOR.
+Head to this [XOR learnification.fun module](https://learnification.fun/module/xorrox) to learn all about XOR so we can keep our data safe from the CRABS!

 We are going to do something with this
 [XOR Playground](https://codepen.io/AndyNovo/full/dyGzGwa).
 A + B = C